 Type 1:WWW.
 The first type are re-issued watches of the British army.
 The so called Waterproof Wrist Watch (designated WWW on the back).
 These watches are nicknamend the dirty dozen (after the movie) as there were 12 manufacturers of these WWW type watches.
 These watches have a caseback that has the English official stamping and a secondary KNIL engraving and in some cases even a third Indonesian Army (A.D.R.I.) engraving that is somewhat cruder.

 The engraving in all cases is KNIL and a 4 digit serial number.
 So far I have found numbers starting with a 1/2/3/4/5 so a total of more than 5000 pieces seems possible.
+Most versions I have seen are by IWC and Longines so within the 12 variations the better brands have been chosen again.

 Type 2:Tissot.
 The second type seems to be bought directly by the KNIL as it only has one type of engraving and they all are similar.